EmulatorJS/emulatorjs-chrome-extension/README.md

 <br>
 <h2>How To</h2>

-(It's easy once you get used to it)
+(It's easy to set it up once you get used to it)

 First, make a copy of this repository (Make it private if you want) or download it. do not change any of the files!